junqing-zhang/junqing-zhang.github.io/_pages/professional-activities.md

 # Editorship
-* Associate Editor of IEEE Transactions on Information Forensics and Security (July 2024 to present)
+* Senior Area Editor of IEEE Transactions on Information Forensics and Security (July 2024 to present)

 # Guest Editor
 * Special Section on Antennas and Array Processing for Physical Layer Wireless Security, IEEE Open Journal of Antennas and Propagation